 (Ref: snow-forecast.com)

-Chamonix is not only known for its world-class skiing, but also for its vibrant après-ski scene.
-The town provides a wide array of options for relaxation and entertainment once the sun goes down and the ski boots come off.
+Chamonix provides a wide array of options for relaxation and entertainment once the sun goes down and the ski boots come off.
+Highlights include:

 Download Chamonix town map PDF here